For those wishing to follow along with the R-based demo in class, click here for the companion R-script for this lecture.

 SE: A “global” optimization solution

-Simulated annealing is called a “global” optimization solution because it can deal with false peaks and other strangenesses that can arise in optimization problems (e.g., maximizing likelihood).
+Simulated annealing is called a “global” optimization solution because it can pass over false peaks and other strangenesses that can arise in optimization problems (e.g., maximizing likelihood).
 The price is in reduced efficiency!

 Pseudocode for the Metropolis simulated annealing routine